-HIIT, also known as the high-intensity interval training is probably one of the best workouts you could choose to do.
-According to Bustle, a HIIT workout requires the majority of your energy, but for a short period of time.
+HIIT, also known as high-intensity interval training is probably one of the best workouts you could choose to do.
+According to Bustle, a HIIT workout requires the majority of your energy, but for a short period.
 The exercise involves short periods of intense activity followed by periods of lower intensity and rest.
 By doing this workout, you can be sure that you will not be exhausted and spending hours to recover; it is the complete opposite.

 Why should you start exercising?